hhru/api/docs_eng/resumes.md

 primary | [array](#primary-object) | List of degrees higher than secondary education. level | [object](#id-name-object) | Education level. [education_level](dictionaries.md) directory entry.

+Features when saving `education`:
+If you submit both higher education and secondary education and the education level is "secondary", only secondary education will be saved.
+If you submit both higher education and secondary education and the education level is "higher", only higher education will be saved.

 <a name="elementary-object"></a>
 Object `elementary`